fulstak/rhombus-wiki/content/contribute.md

 **Registering on GitHub**

 Head over to [GitHub](https://github.com) and sign up if you haven't already.
 GitHub is one of the most popular open source hubs, so your new account will come in handy in the future.
-Even our new [Rhombus Community Crowdfunding](https://ccs.rhombus.io) relies on GitHub!

 **Markdown syntax**